Norwyx/cs50p-final-project/README.md

 ![Python Version](https://img.shields.io/badge/python-3.10%2B-blue.svg)

+Video Demo: <URL HERE>

-CS50P Vault is a secure, command-line password manager built in Python.
+CS50P Vault is a secure, command-line password manager built entirely in Python.
 It provides a local, encrypted vault to store and manage sensitive credentials, combining a user-friendly, menu-driven interface with robust, modern cryptographic practices.
-This project was developed as a final project for Harvard's CS50P, demonstrating a strong understanding of Python programming, software architecture, and security principles.
+All data is stored locally in an SQLite database file (`vault.db`), ensuring the user retains full control over their information.

+The application was built with a primary focus on security and usability.
+It guides the user through a one-time setup process to create a master password, which then serves as the single key to unlock the vault.
+Once unlocked, a user can perform full CRUD (Create, Read, Update, Delete) operations on their credentials.
+For convenience, retrieving a password automatically copies it to the clipboard.

 ## Key Features